grpc/proposal/A66-otel-stats.md

         self, method: str
     ) -> bool:
         """
-        If set, this will be called with a generic method type to decide whether to record the method name or to replace it with "other".
+        If overridden, this will be called with a generic method type to decide whether to record the method name or to replace it with "other".

         Note that pre-registered methods will always be recorded no matter what this